smaht-dac/smaht-pipeline-utils/README.md

     make update
     make build

-To check that the software is correctly installed, try to run `pipeline_utils`.
-If installed from source, this command may fail with a bash “command not found” error, try `poetry run pipeline_utils` instead.
+To check that the software is correctly installed, try to run `smaht_pipeline_utils`.
+If installed from source, this command may fail with a bash “command not found” error, try `poetry run smaht_pipeline_utils` instead.

 See `make info` for details on make targets.